jtoguntoye/Devops-projects-documentation/AWS Solution for a 2-company Website Using Reverse Proxy Technology Project -15.md

 ### Setup a Virtual Private Cloud on AWS
 - Create a VPC
-- Create subnets (public and private subnets) as shown in the architecture
+- Create subnets (public and private subnets) as shown in the architecture.
+The subnets Ips are CIDR IPs.
+We can use utility sites like IPinfo.io to see the range of IP addresses associated with each subnet.

 <img width="772" alt="Public-subnet-in-two-AZs" src="https://user-images.githubusercontent.com/23315232/135610761-69a92e4b-af61-47f8-90fd-bc47c1928083.png">